OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/3_Conda_intro_CCB_Rcourse.md

 - https://anaconda.org/bioconda/repo/
 - https://conda-forge.org/feedstocks/

-**15) Conda also makes it easy to remove packages and thier dependencies - lets remove the samtools package**
+**15) Conda also makes it easy to remove packages and their dependencies - lets remove the samtools package**

     $ mamba remove samtools